In-Vehicle Network Connectivity Anywhere & Always-On Access for Servicemen in Rural Locations

 With fast and robust network connectivity, the servicemen can deliver quick assistance to each member-owner’s electrical issues, creating better customer care.

-“If a serviceman is at a member-owner’s remote location, and the serviceman needs assistance from the office, they can just log into the system from where they are,” said Hoggard-Harrell.
+“If a serviceman is at a member-owner’s remote location, and the serviceman needs assistance from the office, they can just log into the system from where they are,” Hoggard-Harrell said.

-Also, with COR Series devices in place, REC plans to eventually use their mapping system to assign work orders to the serviceman who is located closest to the member-owner.
+Also, with Cradlepoint routers in place, REC plans to use its mapping system to assign work orders to the serviceman who is located closest to the member-owner

 The servicemen have saved a significant amount of time because there is very little troubleshooting, and they don’t need to travel to the office for repairs.
 Cradlepoint’s cloudmanaged solution can be deployed and managed with “zero-touch” configuration, all through a single pane of glass.